keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 -h, --help                 Print help and exit
--l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated, or ! to clear -u, --load-up RUBY_FILE(S) Ruby file(s) to load, searching up tree, comma separated, or ! to clear -m, --mode MODE            Mode with which to handle input (i.e. what `self` will be in the code):
+-l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated, or ! to clear -m, --mode MODE            Mode with which to handle input (i.e. what `self` will be in the code):
-                           -ms for each line to be handled separately as a string -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -mn to execute the specified Ruby code on no input at all (default) -r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); to disable, short options: -v n, -v false
+                           -ms for each line to be handled separately as a string -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -mn don't do special handling of input; self is not the input (default) -r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); to disable, short options: -v n, -v false

 If there is an .rexerc file in your home directory, it will be run as Ruby code before processing the input.

 If there is a REXE_OPTIONS environment variable, its content will be prepended to the command line